 - fatty cuts of meat and seafood

 - heavy cream

 See, pretty clean list.
 Don’t be afraid of natural fats.
 They are not our enemy.
 Sugar and carbs are.
 But how much fat should you eat?

 Keto Diet Mistake 3 – Overloading on Fat Bombs and Snacks

-A question I get asked often is about the need for eating extra fat to lose weight since our bodies carry so much fat already as most beginner keto dieters are overweight.
+A question I get asked often is about the need to eat extra fat to lose weight since our bodies carry so much fat already, as most beginner keto dieters are overweight.